Canyounot525/laughing-eureka/README.md

 - Copy the install-elk.yml, filebeat-playbook.yml, and metricbeat-playbook.yml to your ansible container.
 - Update the ansible hosts file to include the IP addresses of the machine(s) that will have ELK installed.
 - Run the playbook, and navigate to http://[Project-VM IP]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._